← Back to wiki

 Why It Matters for Longevity

 Oat porridge is the most studied delivery format for beta-glucan, the soluble fiber behind the FDA's first food-specific health claim for cholesterol reduction.
-A 2016 systematic review (PMID 26690472) of 58 RCTs confirmed that 3g or more of oat beta-glucan per day reduces LDL cholesterol by 5-10%.
-A single 40g serving of oats delivers 1.5-3.4g of beta-glucan, so two servings a day comfortably hits the therapeutic threshold.
+A meta-analysis of randomized controlled trials confirmed that 3 g or more of oat beta-glucan per day reduces LDL cholesterol by 5–10%, with efficacy dependent on the molecular weight and viscosity of the beta-glucan (Whitehead et al., 2014, Am J Clin Nutr).
+A single 40 g serving of rolled oats delivers 1.5–3.4 g of beta-glucan, so two servings a day comfortably hits the therapeutic threshold.

 The satiety effect is equally well-documented.
-A 2016 meta-analysis in the British Journal of Nutrition (PMID 27724985) of 28 RCTs found that oat-based breakfasts significantly increased fullness and reduced energy intake at subsequent meals compared to other cereals.
+A systematic review and meta-analysis in the British Journal of Nutrition found that oat-based breakfasts significantly increased fullness and reduced energy intake at subsequent meals compared with other cereals (Ho et al., 2016, Br J Nutr).
 The mechanism is mechanical: beta-glucan absorbs water and swells into a thick gel that slows gastric emptying, keeping food in your stomach longer and triggering sustained satiety signals.

 How to Use It